Congenital

 • Infection

-Prognosis for Congenital eyelid drooping Surgery
+Prognosis for Congenital Eyelid Drooping Surgery

 Repairing congenital ptosis can result in excellent functional and cosmetic outcomes.